 Whether you are a fan or not, there’s no dispute that LOTR is one of the greatest movie classics of all time.
 In this article, you will find the 10 best and most beloved fantasy movies like The Lord of the Rings.
 We even throw two similar series as well.

 The Lord of the Rings tells the story of a young Hobbit named Frodo Baggins (Elijah Wood) who inherits a magic ring.
-Due to the ring’s superpowers, it is desired by the Dark Lord Sauron, who wishes to use those powers in order to enslave people for his own good.
-In order to impede Sauron, Frodo teams up with a powerful Wizard, an Elf a dwarf, and others, with a mission to extinguish the ring by casting it into volcanic fires.
-During the battles, the ring unleashes its own superpowers.
+Due to the ring’s superpowers, it is desired by Sauron, who wishes to use those powers to enslave people for his good.
+To impede Sauron, Frodo teams up with a powerful Wizard, an Elf a dwarf, and others, with a mission to extinguish the ring by casting it into volcanic fires.
+During the battles, the ring unleashes its superpowers.

 1. Stardust (2007)

 Tristan (Charlie Cox), promises to bring a falling star for his beloved one (Sienna Miller), to win her heart.
 He embarks on a journey and arrives in a magical kingdom, where he discovers that the star is a young and beautiful girl (Clare Danes), whom he is forced to protect from an evil witch and flying pirates.
 Stardust is allegedly an homage to “pre-Tolkien English fantasy.”

 Before Tolkien, magic was wild and dangerous and more surreal and less about Good vs Evil.
 The creators aimed to produce a fantasy film that can be watched not just by the Lord of the Rings crowd, but also by people who wouldn’t be caught dead in a fantasy film.
 Stardust has many similar elements like a magical object quest and epic battles.
 This fantasy work will appeal to lovers of the genre.